xregistry/spec/core/spec.md

 - Description: A description of the Groups and Resources supported by this Registry.
 See [Registry Model](#registry-model)
 - Constraints:
-  - OPTIONAL based on the incoming request
+  - OPTIONAL
-  - MUST NOT be included unless requested
+  - MUST NOT be included in responses unless requested
-  - MUST be included if requested
+  - MUST be included in responses if requested
+  - SHOULD be included in document view when the model is not known in advance
   - MUST be a read-only attribute in API view, use the `/model` API to update

 **`GROUPs` collections**